 This course will cover the principles of human-computer interaction: including information processing design, cognitive models, ergonomics, and design metaphors.
 Students will learn to evaluate interface design in terms of effectiveness, efficiency, and cost.
 At the end of the course, students will understand the basic concepts and principles of human-computer interaction, be able to recognize good and bad interaction designs, and be able to evaluate interactive products.
-(Students who receive credit for SYST 470 may not receive credit for this course.)
+(Systems engineering majors cannot take this course for credit toward their major.
+They need to take SYST 470.)